 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
-These financial incentives are intended to encourage more homeowners to switch their home over to renewable energy.
-The incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are given by the federal government, some by the California government and some by your specific utility company, county or municipality.
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Solar incentives could include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the state of California and some by your specific utility company, county or municipality.
 Some broad categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are typically handled by your state government.
-Once your solar system meets the threshold (typically a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
-The money you make is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled by your state government.
+Once your solar system meets the qualification threshold (usually a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+The money you receive is usually considered part of your taxable income.

-- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar system.
-Property tax exemptions allow you to ignore the value that your solar panels add when you calculate the amount of property tax you need to pay on your house.
+- Tax Exemptions: Your solar panels might qualify for exemptions on both sales and property tax.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your home.

 Federal Solar Incentives

-The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
-The solar panels must have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-The ITC originally paid out 30% of all system installation costs (panels, accessories, equipment and labor), although the total amount has fluctuated over time between 26-30%.
+The ITC applies to a solar system installed on your primary or secondary residence in the United States.
+The solar panels must have been installed after January 1, 2006 on a property owned by you for you to be eligible for the credit.
+The ITC originally paid out 30% of all system installation costs (panels, equipment, accessories and labor), although the total amount has fluctuated over the years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit applies to you is to get in touch with your local Claremont solar panel installation expert.
+More information about the new Inflation Reduction Act can be found here.
+To better understand how the new Clean Energy Credit will apply to you, reach out to your local Claremont solar installation expert.